Chapman’s Peak Drive is one of the world's most spectacular coastal drives

 The toll road, part of the M6, is 9km (5.59 miles) long, running north-south from Hout Bay to Noordhoek.
 The twisting road is totally paved and has 114 curves.
 It was hacked into the near-vertical face of the mountain on the western side of the Cape Peninsula.

 It's one of the most scenic drives in the world.
 To drive the road without stopping will take most people between 20 and 25 minutes.
 It’s necessary to drive slowly and cautiously – all the better to gaze out at the spectacular vistas.
-Flanked by both the towering mountainside and sheer drops into the Atlantic Ocean below, Chapman’s Peak Drive is a nail-biting route passing though a number of picnic spots and whale-watching vantage points that offer respite from the hair-raising drive.
+Flanked by both the towering mountainside and sheer drops into the Atlantic Ocean below, Chapman’s Peak Drive is a nail-biting route passing through a number of picnic spots and whale-watching vantage points that offer respite from the hair-raising drive.
 The maximum speed limit is 40km/h and don’t stop on the yellow lines as the narrow roads can be dangerous otherwise.